 DroneShield offered rapid mobile installation and cloud-based monitoring for its acoustic drone detection WideAlert Sensor technology capable of detecting a drone up to 200 metres away.
 DroneShield mounted sensors on lampposts throughout the course of the race to monitor and alert the Boston Police Department of drone activity in the area.
 DroneShield also provided its tactical drone jammer, the DroneGun, as a drone countermeasure for the Boston Police Department, although no situation provoked deployment.

 The Boston Police Department’s deployment of DroneShield’s drone detection technology generated no false alarms and detected no drones throughout both the 2015 and 2016 Boston Marathons, likely thanks to a significant ‘no drone’ policy publicised widely ahead of the event.

-If you’re hosting an event where security is tantamount, DroneShield offers mobile drone detection services.
+If you’re hosting an event where security is paramount, DroneShield offers mobile drone detection and countermeasure services.
 Contact DroneShield to learn more.